benvelt/Experis/README.md

 # Experis
-Here are some of the work I did during my course at Experis.
+Here is some of the work I did during my course at Experis.
 DS (Data Structures) and ADS (Advanced DS) that I implementd in C.
 The OS environment I used is Linux.
 When I implemented new DS with an existing one, I used Shared Libraries.